-What motorists should know about a bike box:
+What should a motorist know about a bike box?

-When the light turns green, motorists and cyclists may move through the intersection as usual, with cyclists going first.
-Motorists turning right on green should signal and watch for cyclists to the right.
+- Motorists turning right on green should signal and watch for bicyclists to the right.

-What bicyclists should know about a bike box:
+What should a bicyclist know about a bike box?

-Turning right: Move close to the right edge of the roadway and signal that you’re turning right.
-Right turns on red at the Keith Street bike box locations are not permitted.
+- Turning Right: Move close to the right edge of the roadway and signal that you’re turning right.
+Right turns on red are not permitted at the Keith Street bike box locations.